Zhou involved in frightening 1st-lap crash at British GP - WHIZ News

 The drivers returned to the pits to await a restart.

-After the race was stopped, “several people attempted to enter the track,” F1 said in a statement.
-“These people were immediately removed and the matter is now being dealt with by the local authorities.”

-Local police had warned Friday spectators might enter the track as part of a protest.
-An environmental group called Just Stop Oil said that five of its activists had entered the track and sat down.
+After the crash, but while cars were still on the track, protesters from an environmental group called Just Stop Oil ran onto the track and sat down.
+The group said that five of its activists reached the track.
+Local police said seven arrests were made and that the actions had put lives at risk.

-The group also tried to disrupt some Premier League soccer games in England in recent months.
-Just Stop Oil named one of those on the track at Silverstone on Sunday as a protestor who also attached himself to a goal post at a game in March between Everton and Newcastle.
+The Just Stop Oil group also tried to disrupt some Premier League soccer games in England in recent months.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports